Before and After Photos of Gynaecomastia surgery

 Danazol is a synthetic derivative of testosterone that decreases estrogen synthesis by the testes.
-It works by inhibition of pituitary gland that direct the sex organs to produce hormones.
+It works by inhibition of the pituitary gland that directs the sex organs to produce hormones.

 It is less commonly used to treat gynecomastia than other medications due to side effects.

-Aromatase inhibitors: has also been used to treat gynaecomstia.
+Aromatase inhibitors: has also been used to treat gynaecomastia.

 Surgical treatment depends on the size of gynaecomastia.
 The aim of surgery is to remove excess fat and glandular tissue and occasionally excess skin.

 The technique chosen for you will be determined by your anatomy, size of breasts and your desired result.
-Options include removal of fatty tissue by liposuction of chest wall , removal of the tissue under the breast through a small incision at the edge of the areola, or combination of both techniques .
-For those men with enlarged breasts with redundant skin, removal of excess skin maybe required, this may lead to more scarring on the chest wall.
+Options include removal of fatty tissue by liposuction of the chest wall, removal of the tissue under the breast through a small incision at the edge of the areola, or combination of both techniques.
+For those men with enlarged breasts with redundant skin, removal of excess skin may be required, this may lead to more scarring on the chest wall.

 Who is a Good Candidate for Gynaecomastia surgery?